nobodyzxc/MineSweeper/README.md

         CURSES ?
         GUI    ?

-    2.Make a Solver to play it.
+    2.Make a Solver to solve it.

         How to -> DFS ?
                   linear algebra ?